USD ($)

 India Rupee

-What is TCP Header and How it Works?
+What is TCP Header?
+TCP Header Format and Fields

 Share

-One key component of TCP's functionality is the TCP header, which contains essential information that allows devices to manage and track data transmission.
+The TCP header is one of the key components of TCP's functionality as it contains essential information for devices to manage data transmission.

 Furthermore, if you are interested in learning about the TCP/IP protocol suite, you can check out our Networking courses, where we teach more such protocols in detail.